Volunteer.

 2. Food drives usually run for 10 days to 2 weeks.

-3. Advertise on Facebook on the Reading Parents Network page, Reading Pay it Forward and we'd be glad to advertise on the Reading Food Pantry page, as well.
+3. Advertise on Facebook on the Reading Parents Network page or Reading Pay it Forward and we'd be glad to advertise on the Reading Food Pantry page, as well.
 Include the dates of your food drive, your donation drop-off address, and a list of food/household items that you are collecting.
 Use your personal email contacts to let your friends and family know that you are running a food drive.
 Make flyers and hang them around town, if permissible.
 We have lots of community members, including children, who run food drives for us—they are easy to run and they are so helpful to us!

 5. We love to post pictures of the donations that we receive on our Facebook page, with your permission, of course.
 It highlights your commitment to community service and lets the community know that food drives are doable and are a great way to stock our shelves!